maestrooo/rich-text-field/README.md

 - You can use `metafield.jsonValue` or `metafield.value` as the value.
 - When the value is empty, the library will return an empty string (``) and not an empty object.
 This happens because Shopify expects an empty string to clear a rich text metafield.

-## Known limitations

-There are currently some styling inconsistencies caused by missing features in Polaris Web Components.
-Specifically:

-- When certain formatting is active (e.g., bold or italic), the corresponding buttons do not appear as “pressed.”
-[Issue](https://community.shopify.dev/t/adding-a-pressed-prop-for-buttons/21786)

-Those issues will be fixed when Polaris Web Components will be improved.